GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 16

-A, B and C started a business with their investment in the ratio 1 : 3 : 5.
-After 4 months, A invested the same amount as before and B as well as C withdrew half of their investments.
+A, B, and C started a business with their investment in the ratio 1 : 3 : 5.
+After 4 months, A invested the same amount as before, and B and C withdrew half of their investments.
 The ratio of their profits at the end of the year is :

 Show Answer